ExpressionEngine/ExpressionEngine-User-Guide/source/modules/forum/index.rst

 can even easily change the look and feel of your forum by simply applying another "theme" to it.

-**Important:** The Discussion Forum is an ExpressionEngine Module, and therefore requires that you be running ExpressionEngine.
+.. important:: The Discussion Forum is an ExpressionEngine Module, and therefore requires that you be running ExpressionEngine.
 This module requires the Non-Commercial or Commercial ExpressionEngine license.

 Requirements
 ~~~~~~~~~~~~